pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 to the plain text characters from the map mentioned above.

 The decryption can be done manually, but if you have a large text to decrypt, it is better to take help of a computer.
-Following is the python code to decrypt the message.
+Following is the Python code to decrypt the message.

 {% highlight python linenos %}
 import re